STEllAR-GROUP/hpx/docs/sphinx/examples/1d_stencil.rst

 accommodate a distributed environment.
 In order to get the data from a neighboring partition, which could be remote, we must retrieve the data from the neighboring partitions.
-These retrievals are asynchronous and the function ``heat_part_data``, which amongst other things calls ``heat``, should not be called unless the data from the neighboring partitions have arrived.
-Therefore it should come as no surprise that we synchronize this operation with another instance of dataflow (found in ``heat_part``).
+These retrievals are asynchronous and the function ``heat_part_data``, which, amongst other things, calls ``heat``, should not be called unless the data from the neighboring partitions have arrived.
+Therefore, it should come as no surprise that we synchronize this operation with another instance of dataflow (found in ``heat_part``).
 This dataflow is passed futures to the data in the current and surrounding partitions by calling ``get_data()`` on each respective partition.
-When these futures are ready dataflow passes them to the ``unwrapped`` function, which extracts the shared_array of doubles and passes them to the lambda.
-The lambda calls ``heat_part_data`` on the :term:`locality` which the middle partition is on.
+When these futures are ready, dataflow passes them to the ``unwrapped`` function, which extracts the shared_array of doubles and passes them to the lambda.
+The lambda calls ``heat_part_data`` on the :term:`locality`, which the middle partition is on.

-Although this example could run distributed, it only runs on one :term:`locality` as it always uses ``hpx::find_here()`` as the target for the functions to run on.
+Although this example could run distributed, it only runs on one :term:`locality`, as it always uses ``hpx::find_here()`` as the target for the functions to run on.

 In example 6, we begin to distribute the partition data on different nodes.
 This